SnowConvert AI - Oracle - DML STATEMENTS¶

 2. Collections and records are not supported¶

 Snowflake Scripting does not support the use of collections nor records.
-It is possible to migrate them using Semi-structured data types as explained in this section.
+It is possible to migrate them using Semi-structured data types as explained in Collections and records.

 Related EWIs¶